ubco-db/helpme/docs/taskQuestions_Demos_Assignments_TaskProgress_help.md

 }
 ```
 - `TaskQuestion`/`Demo`/`CheckableTask` - they mean the same thing.
 These use the same infrastructure as regular questions except they have `isTaskQuestion`.
 The tasks themselves are defined in each queue's `config`/`queueConfig`.
 The parts that the student wants marked is stored in the question text as "Mark "task1" "task2"".
 - `config`/`queueConfig` - A json that has a list of attributes that allows the professor to specify `questionTypes`/`tags`, `tasks`, and other stuff.
 The idea behind it is it allows professors to quickly copy-paste configs between queues or courses.
 Therefore, if adding a new attribute for queue customization, add it to this config instead of making it a new column.
-For more details about what each attribute does, look at `QueueCreateModal.tsx`.
+For more details about what each attribute does, look at `QueueConfigHelp.tsx`.
 An example one looks like this:
 ```json
 {
     "fifo_queue_view_enabled": true,